titzer/wizard-engine/doc/Instrumentation.md

 ## Options

+When no optional arguments are provided, most monitors display only summaries.
+The `code` argument will print out instrumentation infromation alongside bytecode, where possible.
 The available monitors and their options are as follows:

 | Monitor    | Options                                    | Description                                                                                         |
 |------------|--------------------------------------------|-----------------------------------------------------------------------------------------------------|